OfficeDev/Microsoft-Teams-Adaptive-Card-Samples/samples/course-video/README.md

 #### 2) Replace the Hero Image

 If you’re creating an image, use a 16:9 aspect ratio.
-Save the image as a transparent PNG at 2x size to ensure good resolution across endpoints.
+Save the image as a transparent PNG at 2x size to ensure good resolution across endpoints.<b>Note:</b> You can add a radius to the image in the Designer to create slightly rounded edges.

 * For YouTube, Vimeo, and DailyMotion Inline Media Cards, the “play” button will not need to be added.
 * Update the image URL to link to your desired image and specify the URL for the selection action.
-* <b>Note:</b> A radius feature for adding rounded corners to the image is coming soon.
-In the meantime, you can manually add a 6px radius to the corners.

 #### 3) Replace the Author/Company Logo